lijqhs/bonjour/content/posts/assimil-74-2024-06-02-nous-ne-faisons-que-regarder.md

 regard as, as for

-- *Quant à lui,k il n'est même pas venu.* As for him, he never came.
+- *Quant à lui, il n'est même pas venu.* As for him, he never came.

 This adverb is often used to stress a contrast, in which case it does not need to be translated.